codesnifferai/web/README.md

 ## About

 This repository mantains the code for the CodeSnifferAI Web Application.
-For more information visit [https://github.com/codesnifferai/codesnifferai](the main repository).
+For more information visit [the main repository](https://github.com/codesnifferai/codesnifferai).

 ## How to use it